atick-faisal/label-studio/docs/source/guide/security.md

 After connecting a storage to a project, you have several options to load tasks into the project.
 Depending on the option, you need to provide specific permissions:

-* **Sync media files** (**LIST** permission required): Storage Sync automatically creates Label Studio tasks based on the file list in your storage when **Treat every bucket object as a source file** is enabled.
-Label Studio does not read the file content; it simply references the files (e.g., `{"image": "s3://bucket/1.jpg"}`).
+* **Sync media files** (**LIST** permission required): Storage Sync automatically creates Annotation Hub tasks based on the file list in your storage when **Treat every bucket object as a source file** is enabled.
+Annotation Hub does not read the file content; it simply references the files (e.g., `{"image": "s3://bucket/1.jpg"}`).

-* **Sync JSON task files** (**LIST** and **GET** permissions required): Storage Sync reads Label Studio tasks from JSON files in your bucket and loads the entire JSON content into the Label Studio database when "Treat every bucket object as a source file" is enabled.
+* **Sync JSON task files** (**LIST** and **GET** permissions required): Storage Sync reads Annotation Hub tasks from JSON files in your bucket and loads the entire JSON content into the Annotation Hub database when "Treat every bucket object as a source file" is enabled.

-* **No sync** (**none** permissions required): You can manually import JSON files containing Label Studio tasks and reference storage URIs (e.g., `{"image": "s3://bucket/1.jpg"}`) inside tasks.
+* **No sync** (**none** permissions required): You can manually import JSON files containing Annotation Hub tasks and reference storage URIs (e.g., `{"image": "s3://bucket/1.jpg"}`) inside tasks.

 ##### Media file serving

-Once Label Studio tasks are created, users can view and edit tasks in their browsers.
+Once Annotation Hub tasks are created, users can view and edit tasks in their browsers.
 To access media stored in your bucket, the following steps occur:

-1. **Pre-signed URL Generation**: Label Studio Backend generates pre-signed URLs for files in the storage bucket.
-This step requires **GET** permission for pre-signed URL generation, but Label Studio does not download your data.
+1. **Pre-signed URL Generation**: Annotation Hub Backend generates pre-signed URLs for files in the storage bucket.
+This step requires **GET** permission for pre-signed URL generation, but Annotation Hub does not download your data.

 2. **User Browser Downloads**: The user's browser downloads and displays the media when viewing or labeling tasks.
 This requires the user's browser to access the pre-signed URLs directly.

 #### Source storage behind your VPC

-To ensure maximum security and isolation of your data behind a VPC, only allow access to the Label Studio backend and users within your internal network.
-To do this, you can use the following technique — especially effective with Label Studio SaaS (Cloud, `app.humansignal.com`):
+To ensure maximum security and isolation of your data behind a VPC, only allow access to the Annotation Hub backend and users within your internal network.
+To do this, you can use the following technique — especially effective with Annotation Hub SaaS (Cloud, `app.humansignal.com`):

-1. Set **IP restrictions** for your storage to **allow Label Studio to perform task synchronization and generate pre-signed URLs** for media file serving.
+1. Set **IP restrictions** for your storage to **allow Annotation Hub to perform task synchronization and generate pre-signed URLs** for media file serving.
 IP restrictions enhance security by ensuring that only trusted networks can access your storage.
 GET (`s3:GetObject` for S3) and LIST (`s3:ListBucket` for S3) permissions are required. <span class="enterprise-only">The IP ranges for `app.humansignal.com` can be found in the documentation [here](saas#IP-range).</span>

 2. **Establish secure connection** between Storage and Users' Browsers:
     - Configure a VPC private endpoint and route VPN traffic to it so that users' browsers can securely access the S3 bucket using only your Virtual Private Network (VPN).